exoplatform/exo-documentation/docs/PersonalApplications.rst

 |PRFL-14|

-    .. note:: A character counter is displayed to help you to avoid exceeding the characters limit.
-If exceeded, The **Save** button will be disabled.
+    .. note:: A character counter displays the number of characters entered in the About me.
+If you exceed the maximum allowed (200 characters), the  **Save** button will be disabled until the text is reduced within the limit.

 .. _Contact-info: